About the Barrie Native Friendship Centre

 executivedirector@bnfc.ca extension: 202

-Paige Russell, Manager Programs and Human Resources
+Paige Russell, Manager - Operations

 p.russell@bnfc.ca